Maikxx/repertoire/README.md

 This repository contains the structure required to create the application for artists themselves.
 The code for this can be found in the `app` directory.

-Not only have we made the application for artists, but we have also made a desktop web-application for the service providers.
-This platform is created in a way that all the involved groups, be it PROs or publishers, can use this system.
+Not only have we created the application for artists, but we have also created a desktop web-application for the service providers.
+This platform is set up in a way that all the involved groups, be it PROs or publishers, can use this system.
 The code for this rests in the `client` directory.

 These two products would be nothing, without the other, to get them to communicate together, I created a server, which is an attempt to mock the blockchain network of Repertoire.
 The code for the server can be found in the `server` directory.